Python Test Automation: Tips and Best Practices for Efficient Tests

 - unittest: It is the default python testing framework.
 It allows you to write tests and debug errors quickly.

-- Pytest: Pytest is a popular testing framework used by developers worldwide.
+- Pytest: Pytest is a popular testing framework used by python developers worldwide.
 It has an intuitive user interface and powerful debugging capabilities.
 It is handy for parallel testing.

 - Nose2: Nose2 is a modern testing framework for Python that enables you to write tests quickly and easily.
 With its advanced features, it simplifies the test writing process.